tenox7/tenoxvga/README.md

 ## Ordering

-You can currently purchase board from [Legacy Pixels](https://www.legacypixels.com/atari)
+You can currently purchase boards from [Legacy Pixels](https://www.legacypixels.com/atari)

 ## Credits:
 * Copyright © 2013 by Antoni Sawicki <as@tenoware.com>